How Long Does IT Take to Get My MCSE Certification?

 While there is no set time limit to prepare for these exams, it isn't typically something that can be done in a short period of time.
 It may take months or even years to prepare for all five MCSE certification examinations, depending upon the individual's learning pace and professional experience.

-For example, an individual who has completed a 2- or 4-year degree program in such areas as computer science, information technology or networking and earned years of on-the-job experience might find that he or she doesn't need to spend as much time studying as someone with limited training.
+For example, an individual who has completed a 4-year degree program in such areas as computer science, information technology or networking and earned years of on-the-job experience might find that he or she doesn't need to spend as much time studying as someone with limited training.
 Generally, Microsoft recommends that individuals have at least two years of experience configuring, installing, designing and troubleshooting networks, operating systems and servers before attempting to sit for certification exams.

 Preparing for Exams